QuentinRa/blog.quentinra.dev/cybersecurity/cybersecurity/vms.md

 **Kali Linux** 🚀

 * [Link](https://www.kali.org/get-kali/#kali-virtual-machines)
-* There are giving you prebuilt image, get started in seconds!
+* There are giving you a prebuilt image, get started in seconds!
 * **Username**: kali / **Password**: kali
 * Don't forget to use `sudo apt update` / `sudo apt upgrade`
 * Keyboard: If you are using a non-qwerty keyword
   * First, log in
-  * Click on kali icon (top left)
+  * Click on Kali icon (top left)
   * Search "Keyboard"
   * Go to the layout tab
   * Add a keyboard layout, remove the unused one